 Colombian coffee is considered one of the best coffees in the world.
 As the name suggests, it refers to the coffee grown on the steep slopes of the Colombian mountains.
 It is known for its distinct aroma and flavor and mostly consists of superior Arabica beans.
-In the following guide, we discuss the best Colombian coffee you can buy for a sublime coffee experience.
+In the following guide, I discuss the best Colombian coffee you can buy for a sublime coffee experience.

-- Our Top Colombian Coffee Recommendations
+- My Top Colombian Coffee Recommendations

 - Features to Consider for Colombian Coffee